5T33Z0/Clover-Crate/ACPI/README.md

 Merges any `DSDT` and `SSDT` changes from `/ACPI/patched` with existing ACPI tables.

 If set to `true`, it changes the way files in `ACPI/patched` are applied.
-Instead of adding these files at the end of the `DSDT` they will replace existing tables, if their signature, index and `OemTableIds` match existing OEM tables.
+Instead of appending these tables at the end of the `DSDT` they will replace existing tables, if their signature, index and `OemTableIds` match existing OEM tables.
+In other words, they will be merged with the existing DSDT.

 With this function – as with `DSDT` – you can fix individual SSDTs (or other tables) simply by adding the corrected file(s) into `ACPI/patched`.
 No need to fiddle with `DropOem` or `DropTables`.
 The original order is preserved.
 The mapping for `SSDT` is based on naming, where the naming convention used by the F4 extractor in the loader menu is used to identify the `SSDT` position in `DSDT`.